 -Lamoreaux Juvenile Justice Center - Victim/Witness Assistance Program, Orange, CA.

-Vickie & Friends: 12th Year! -Nebraska Medical Center, Omaha, NE
+Vickie & Friends: -Nebraska Medicine (Formerly Nebraska Medical Center), Omaha, NE - Healing children since 2001.

-Twenty-Seven years of experience with ceramics in the same class with the same women is quite an accomplishment.
+Thirty years of experience with ceramics in the same class with the same women is quite an accomplishment.
 Now add to that the desire to take that experience and bring it each month to children in a children's hospital and what you have is truly a gift of love.
 Vickie Geistkemper, program director of Vickie & Friends began bringing ceramics to Children's Hospital, Omaha, Nebraska in 2001.
-Since then she and her friends have helped over 1,895 children to paint ceramics and with each piece helped them to move through whatever illness they may have while sharing the joy of life through color.
+Since then she and her friends have helped over 2,000 children to paint ceramics and with each piece helped them to move through whatever illness they may have while sharing the joy of life through color.
 Each month Vickie selects a fun theme for the kids.
 They have painted June Bugs in June, Hearts in February and Pumpkins in October.
 However, no matter what the theme they always keep plenty of cats and dogs on hand as they seem to be the kids favorites!
 Vickie & Friends reaches out to children in group setting and also offers personal attention bedside so no child is left out who wants to participate.
 Siblings, parents and even grandparents are encouraged to participate and often do!
 The success of this program in Nebraska inspired us to begin a similar one: Ceramics & Kids! -Oakland, CA in 2003.
 That inspiration continues with our other Ceramics & Kids! locations.
-Vickie & Friends just celebrated over 5 years at the Nebraska Medical Center in Omaha, NE where Vickie along with program co-director Cindy Nelson continue to bring the love and joy of ceramic arts to kids each month.
+In 2016 Vickie & Friends will celebrate 11 years at Nebraska Medicine in Omaha, NE.
 AFL site director and visiting guest artist: Anthony Knutson.
 See us: Click here! .
 Our program featured in the news: WOWT Channel 6 in Omaha featured this program in March of 2007.
 Thanks to Tracy Madden co-anchor of the news for such a wonderful story on us!
 To see a photo of this newscast click here!

-Oakland - Children's Hospital & Research Center, Oakland, CA.
+Oakland - UCSF Benioff Children's Hospital & Research Center, Oakland, CA. Healing children since 2003!

-The Clayton Community Library, Clayton, CA. Celebrating our 10th year!
+The Clayton Community Library, Clayton, CA. Since 2003.

 What better place for children to display their own art than in a library where art lives in almost every book.
 Located in the children's section of the library, Art For Life began displaying a permanent gallery of art in August 2003.
 This isn't just any children's art but art that has been created by the many children in our programs.
 These are art projects that show us a visual journey of their healing.
 This is the art that has helped them to heal through self-expression.
 It is a pleasure to be able to offer this special showing to the city of Clayton.
 When you are in the area please stop by and share in this wonderful journey of healing through art.
 We know that it will touch your heart and inspire your soul to reach out and help bring more programs like this to the children in your library community.
 Anthony Knutson creates the display, provides the artwork and rotates the exhibit. www.claytonlibrary.org